The Liberal Arts Program in Economics and History

 The Classical tradition in economics stretches from Adam Smith, David Ricardo and John Stuart Mill, to the mid-twentieth century advances of the “Austrians” including Ludwig von Mises and Friedrich Hayek.
 The “supply side” school that began in the 1970s further added many new concepts that were previously neglected, and continued to refine earlier insights.
 Many of the best minds of recent decades have been closely involved in the asset management industry, which informed their work with experience in the real world of global markets and economies, and refreshed a tradition that had become somewhat stagnant, abstract and academic.
 Today, almost all economics taught in universities is neo-Mercantilist or “Keynesian” in nature.
 It is the economics of government manipulation and distortion, and became popular during the 1930s.
 Despite the continued failure of such approaches, and their general disparagement among financial professionals and others with real-world experience, the Classical tradition–the original study of economics–remains hard-to-find within the walls of the common university.
 The Vega Institute may be, at this time, the only place for young people to formally study the most sophisticated, contemporary approach to the Classical tradition, informed by real-world experience.

 The program focuses on reading, regular discussion and writing, with no formal lectures and no formal classes.
 There is only one course of study.
 Discussion is in small groups of seven or less.
-A substantial portion of time is dedicated for students to follow their own interests in study, guided by the mentor.
 The framework is based on the “leadership education” model described by Oliver and Rachel DeMille, developed and tested at the undergraduate level for over two decades.
 This itself is a contemporary extension of the classic mentor-student model, which served as a primary model of higher education before the rise of the large university, modeled after the Prussian example, in the latter nineteenth century.
 The format of a small number of students gathered around a single mentor–rather than multiple specialist lecturers–goes back at least to Plato’s Academy, founded in Athens ca. 387 B.C. and in operation for over three hundred years.
 In 1800, most American colleges had less than a hundred students, clustered around a team of mentors (Harvard had thirteen, Yale less than ten), and all following the same course of study.
 The level of education their graduates exhibited was extraordinary.

 President James Garfield said in 1879: “Take a log cabin in the West, put a wooden bench in it, with Mark Hopkins at one end and a student on the other, and you have a college.”
 Hopkins was the president of Williams College.
 Garfield had been his student.